THE PROBLEM: Meet Joe, whose Doctor has Billed him for the Medicare Coinsurance

 EXCEPTIONS: The Medicare Advantage plan must pay the full coinsurance for the following services, regardless of the Medicaid rate:

-Example to illustrate the proposal and the final budget provision. he Medicare rate for Mary's specialist visit is $200, of which her Medicare Advantage plan pays $150 and Mary is charged a copayment of $50.
-The Medicaid rate for the same service is $150.
+Example to illustrate the current rules.
+The Medicare rate for Mary's specialist visit is $185.
+The Medicaid rate for the same service is $120.

 No. Balance billing is banned by the Balanced Budget Act of 1997.
 42 U.S.C. § 1396a(n)(3)(A).
 In an Informational Bulletin issued January 6, 2012, titled "Billing for Services Provided to Qualified Medicare Beneficiaries (QMBs)," the federal Medicare agency - CMS - clarified that providers MAY NOT BILL QMB recipients for the Medicare coinsurance.
 This is true whether or not the provider is registered as a Medicaid provider.
 If the provider wants Medicaid to pay the coinsurance, then the provider must register as a Medicaid provider under the state rules.
 This is a change in policy in implementing Section 1902(n)(3)(B) of the Social Security Act (the Act), as modified by section 4714 of the Balanced Budget Act of 1997, which prohibits Medicare providers from balance-billing QMBs for Medicare cost-sharing.
 The CMS letter states,